thosgood/this-weeks-finds/markdown/201-250/week215.md

 >
 >     >We say a closed geodesic is the "nth power" of a prime one
 >     >if it's just like the prime one but it cycles around n times.
->     >Every closed geodesic is the nth power of a prime one in a unique way.
+>     >Every closed geodesic is the $n$th power of a prime one in a unique way.
 >
 >     The latter sentence is not quite true; you've forgotten n = 0 again!
 >